Terenceyuyue/varFEM/README.md

 ## Variational formulation based programming for 1-D problems
 We present a variational formulation based programming for 1-D problems in Folder variational1D.
 The arrangement is entirely process-oriented and thus easy to understand (see Section 1.5).

-## Multigrid V-cycle method for Poisson equation
+## Multigrid V-cycle method for linear elements

   - We present a multigrid method by adding two grids one by one, so that the pseudo-code of V-cycle method can be obtained directly.